Hrnkas/mcpc-cpp/plan.md

 # MCP Client Library Implementation Plan

 ## Overview
-This document outlines the plan for implementing a Message Context Protocol (MCP) client library in C++.
+This document outlines the plan for implementing a Model Context Protocol (MCP) client library in C++.
 The library will be implemented using only the C++ standard library, with no external dependencies.

 ## Project Goals
 - Create a robust, efficient MCP client library